 In November 2015, the FASB issued ASU 2015-17 - Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
 ASU 2015-17 requires entities to present deferred tax assets and deferred tax liabilities as noncurrent in a classified balance sheet.
-It simplifies the current guidance, which required entities to separately present deferred tax assets and liabilities as current or noncurrent in a classified balance sheet.
-The guidance was effective for the Company January 1, 2017.
-The Company has adopted the guidance as of January 1, 2017 and there is no material impact on its consolidated financial statements.
+It simplifies the current guidance, which requires entities to separately present deferred tax assets and liabilities as current or noncurrent in a classified balance sheet.
+The guidance was effective for the Company as of January 1, 2017 and there has been no material impact on its consolidated financial statement.